 We generally exclude nonrecurring grant income from our DSC-ratio calculation's numerator.
-However, the grant income LIPA reported on its income statement in recent years principally represented Federal Emergency Management Agency reimbursements for storm damage repairs that the utility expensed, and U.S. Treasury reimbursements for a portion of gross interest on Build America Bonds.
+However, the grant income LIPA reported on its income statement in recent years principally represented Federal Emergency Management Agency reimbursements for storm damage repairs that the utility expensed, U.S. Treasury reimbursements for a portion of gross interest on Build America Bonds, and recurring energy efficiency grants from the Regional Greenhouse Gas Initiative.
 Therefore, we included the grants in the numerator.
 We also added the income statement's recovery of carrying charges on regulatory assets.
 This money represents collections of debt service on bonds issued to finance a bill credit that coincided with LIPA's inception.